the-tatanka/personal-website/docs/threat-modeling/security-assessment.md

 - External Interactor: Is an element that is outside your area of control.
 It could be a user calling into an API, it could be another component (browser, user) but not one that's being threat modeled.

 - Process: A process is simply some code (or microservice).
-It does NOT mean that it's a "process" as OS's call processes, instead it's just a collection of code.
+It does NOT mean that it's a _process_ as OS's call processes, instead it's just a collection of code.

 - Data Store: A datastore is something that holds data.